a20willa/Examensarbete2023/readme.md

 Options:
--a, --amount INTEGER: Number of geometries to generate (default: 1) -t, --type TEXT [REQUIRED]: Type of geometry to generate, must be one of 'point', 'linestring', or 'polygon' -h, --help: Displays this text
+-a, --amount INTEGER: Number of geometries to generate (default: 1) -t, --type TEXT: Type of geometry to generate, must be one of 'point', 'multipoint', 'linestring', 'multilinestring', 'polygon' or 'multipolygon' (default: 'point')
--p, --points INTEGER: The amount of points to generate for a linestring or polygon (default: 4, minimum: 4)
+-p, --points INTEGER: The amount of points to generate for a linestring or polygon (default: 4, minimum: 4) -i, --instances INTEGER: The amount of instances of geometries to add in a collection type (default: 1) -s, --seed INTEGER: The seed used when generating
+-h, --help: Displays this text

 Example usage:
-python main.py --amount 10 --type linestring --points 10
+python main.py --amount 10 --type linestring --points 10 --seed 200
+python main.py --amount 10 --type multilinestring --points 10 --instances 10 --seed 200
 ```